ErlingSigurdson/SegMap595/README.md

 # Overview

-SegMap595 is a single-class embdedded-oriented Arduino-friendly C++ library for mapping the outputs of a 74HC595 IC to the segments of a 7-segment display.
+SegMap595 is a single-class embedded-oriented Arduino-friendly C++ library for mapping the outputs of a 74HC595 IC to the segments of a 7-segment display.

 ## Concept